KAMBHAMPATIRANGASAI/Elevate-Labs-Internship-Task8_Simple_Sales_Dashboard_Design/README.md

 # Elevate-Labs-Internship-Task8_Simple_Sales_Dashboard_Design

-# Data Analyst Internship - Task 8: Simple Sales Dashboard Design
+# Task 8: Simple Sales Dashboard Design

 ## Overview
 This repository contains the deliverables for Task 8 of the Data Analyst Internship with Elevate & Labs.
 The task involved creating a basic interactive dashboard to visualize sales performance by product category, region, and month using Tableau.